stefanprodan/appmesh-eks/README.md

 kubectl apply -f ./routing
 ```

-Verify that the virtual nodes were registered in AppMesh:
+Verify that the virtual nodes were registered in App Mesh:

 ```bash
 aws appmesh list-virtual-nodes --mesh-name=global | jq '.virtualNodes[].virtualNodeName'
 ```

-Verify that the routes were registered in AppMesh:
+Verify that the routes were registered in App Mesh:

 ```bash
 aws appmesh describe-route --route-name=backend-route \